rgyoung6/DBTCShinyTutorial/README.md

 # Initial Considerations

-When working with the DBTCShiny applicaiton there are some limitations.
+When working with the DBTCShiny application there are some limitations.
 The functions in the package make use of several external resources and programs.
 The programs do not work well when there is white space in the naming conventions of files and directories.
-As such it is reccommended that when using DBTCShiny, working files and folders be as close to the [root](https://en.wikipedia.org/wiki/Root_directory) directory (computer or external hard drive).
+As such it is recommended that when using DBTCShiny, working files and folders be as close to the [root](https://en.wikipedia.org/wiki/Root_directory) directory (computer or external hard drive).

-Also, special characters should be avoided (including question mark, number sign, exclamation mark).
-It is reccommended that dashes be used for separations in naming conventions while retaining underscores for use as information deliminters (this is how DBTC functions use underscore).
+Also, when using DBTC functions naming conventions need to carefully considered.
+Special characters should be avoided (including question mark, number sign, exclamation mark).
+It is recommended that dashes be used for separations in naming conventions while retaining underscores for use as information delimiters (this is how DBTC functions use underscore).

 There are several key character strings used in the DBTC pipeline, the presence of these strings in file or folder names will cause errors when running DBTC functions.
 The following strings are those used in DBTC and should not be used in file or folder naming: